 - Use the right methodology for the task in hand.
 There is not one method that comes close to doing everything!
 Although it’s tempting because it’s easy, advertisers, must resist the urge to use partial methods, like digital attribution, to measure holistic challenges, such as brand growth.

 - Strike a balance between KPIs and the methodologies used to measure them to achieve consensus from multiple sources rather than relying on one or two data sets.

 - Be honest and realistic about what can be measured and delivered in each time-frame.
 Long-term impact can’t be measured after just a few weeks!

 - Be choosey about what is measured and don’t succumb to death by data – just because something can be measured it doesn’t mean that is should.

 - Allocate budget towards testing.
 Be prepared to test, fail and learn.

 - Things won’t stay the same forever.
 Use human judgement to review measurement approach regularly and adjust for any changes affecting a category or brand,

 This project provides the industry with the broadest view of media performance to date.
-It goes under the bonnet of what factors drive the optimal plan for a brand, with the Demand Generator helping to tailor the result specifically for individual brands.
+It goes under the bonnet of what factors drive the optimal plan for a brand, with the Media Mix Navigator helping to tailor the result specifically for individual brands.

 Jane Christian, Managing Partner, Business Science at Mediacom, talks us through the methodology and data that sits behind the Demand Generation study.